Kotoricyann/RUC-AI-Course/LCS/README.md

 # A LSC Program
-The program need to input two centences.
+The program need to input two sentences.
 Then program will ouput the maximum positives match.